-Dr. Matthew Glanville is a founding director of CPP’s Sydney office.
+Dr. Matthew Glanville was a founding director of CPP’s Sydney office and now has a Business Development focus.
 In this role, he advances CPP’s goal of providing high-quality wind engineering services to the international market, specifically in Australia and the Southeast Asia Region.
 Matt’s approach is to maximize client value by first identifying key aspects of design that will benefit from wind engineering and then using CPP’s worldwide resources to bring these benefits to fruition.
 Matt’s priority for each project is the timely delivery of key results and working with design teams to ensure implementation.

-Some of Matt’s notable domestic building industry experience includes several Sydney 2000 Olympics projects, Frasers on Broadway, Fiona Stanley Hospital Perth, Regent Tower Brisbane, Etihad Stadium Melbourne, Sydney International Convention Centre Exhibition and Entertainment Precinct, and more recently Sydney Crown Tower.
-Some of Matt’s international projects include Matrade and Platinum Park in Kuala Lumpur, Singapore Sports Hub, Royal Ratchdamri Bangkok, Four Seasons Hotel Jakarta, and Badrah Towers Dubai.
-Matt has established a CPP office in Kuala Lumpur and placed CPP as a finalist in the Master Builders and NSW Premier’s Export Awards for the previous two years.
+Some of Matt’s notable domestic building industry experience includes several Sydney 2000 Olympics projects, Fiona Stanley Hospital and Optus Stadium Perth, Queens Wharf Brisbane, Etihad Stadium Melbourne, One Central, Sydney International Convention Centre Exhibition and Entertainment Precinct, and more recently Sydney Crown Tower.
+Some of Matt’s international projects include Mitek KL Metropolis, Felda and Ilham Towers in Kuala Lumpur, Singapore Sports Hub, Royal Ratchdamri Bangkok, Four Seasons Hotel Jakarta, and Badrah Towers Dubai.
+Matt has established a CPP office in Kuala Lumpur and placed CPP as a finalist in the Master Builders and NSW Premier’s Export Awards for two years running.

 Matt regularly presents at industry workshops and conferences and has provided expert testimony at the Land and Environment Court.
 He is a longtime member of the Australasian Wind Engineering Society and a Green Building Council Australia Accredited Professional.